pyglet/pyglet/doc/programming_guide/rendering.rst

 Instanced rendering lets you draw many copies of the same geometry with a single draw call by providing *per-instance* attributes (such as translation, color, or scale).
-In pyglet, configure an attribute's divisor on the shader program before creating an instanced vertex list, then create instances to populate the per-instance data.
+In pyglet, configure an attribute's divisor in the ``VertexLayout`` used by the shader program or view before creating an instanced vertex list.

 There are two instanced creation methods:

 * :py:meth:`~pyglet.graphics.shader.ShaderProgram.vertex_list_instanced`
 * :py:meth:`~pyglet.graphics.shader.ShaderProgram.vertex_list_instanced_indexed`

-Configure instanced attributes on the program before creating instanced vertex lists.
+Configure instanced attributes in the program or view's ``VertexLayout`` before creating instanced vertex lists.
 For normal per-instance behavior, use a divisor of ``1`` (one attribute row per instance).
 The instanced attributes must exist in your shader just like regular attributes.